Do your customers love you or hate you?

 The NPS surveys can be useful in breaking down your audience as per their responses and then devising strategies to cater to each one of the categories.
 The categorization can be on the basis of the products, revenues, services, etc. NPS naturally segments your customers into three main categories: detractors, passives, and promoters.
 A better base measurement via NPS can help you to improve your value proposition across service experiences to uplift CX.

 Valuable insights into these segments can be pivotal to leveraging your NPS data which can help you fine-tune the customer experience by addressing customer queries strategically.

 11. Help Customers with Live Engagement

-Reducing call handling times and improving first call resolutions are the center of any strategy that aims to improve the NPS score.
-It’s nothing out of the ordinary that customers want faster responses to their queries, especially in the fast-paced digital world overwhelmed with the competition.
+Reducing call handling times and improving first-call resolutions are the center of any strategy that aims to improve the NPS score.
+It’s nothing out of the ordinary that customers want faster responses to their queries, especially in the fast-paced digital world overwhelmed with competition.
 If your agents are able to meet customer expectations in faster query resolutions, you are set for a good NPS score.
 Live engagement tools like Co-Browse and Video chats can come in handy to craft a meticulous strategy for better customer engagement.
-Such tools allow agents to guide customers in real time by collaborating with customers until the query is completely resolved.
+Such tools allow agents to guide customers in real-time by collaborating with customers until the query is completely resolved.

 12. Create KPIs for Drivers of NPS